himmAllRight/himmAllRight-source/content/post/creating-website-tests-pages.md

-title  = "Creating Tests For This Website: Pages" date   = "2020-02-16" author = "Ryan Himmelwright" image  = "img/posts/fedora-kde-tb3/leaves.jpeg"
+title  = "Creating Tests For This Website: Pages" date   = "2020-02-16" author = "Ryan Himmelwright" image  = "img/posts/creating-website-tests-pages/pnc-arena.jpeg"
-caption = "Durham, NC"
-tags   = ["website", "hugo", "dev", "python", "testing"] draft  = "True"
+caption = "PNC Arena, Raleigh NC" tags   = ["website", "hugo", "dev", "python", "testing"] draft  = "True"
 Comments = "True"
 +++

-As I grow this website, there are more and more moving parts.
-More pages, more posts, more images, and more links.
+As this website grows, there is an increasing amount of complexity.
+More posts, more images, and more links.
 I've gotten better about breaking work up into separate branches (instead of doing everything in `master`), but even that isn't enough to ensure everything works as expected when generating this staic website.
 Then it hit me...
-I could write some simple testing... for my website.
+I could write some simple testing... for my website source.

 <!--more-->

 ## What to Test

-When editing a page on this website, or publishing a new post, I often wonder "How can I be *sure* everything is working"?
+After editing a page, or drafting a new post, I often wonder "how can I be *sure* everything will still work when I publish this change"?
 I worry if every post file is *actually* being served as a web page, or worse... what if a post that isn't *ready* to be published is *accidentally* pushed with a website fix?
 (By the way, this is a completely unreasonable fear, given that ALL of my website source files, drafts included are publicly hosted on Github.
 Nonetheless, the fear exists).

 I also wonder if all the images and links I've referenced in my posts over the years... still work.
 However, solving that issue is for another post.
 In this